avkonst/hookstate/docs/index/docs/04-nested-state.md

 Notice the `state` object has got **any** property defined (it is not the case in IE11), although not every property might pass Typescript compiler check.
 We accessed non existing property `b` and set it's state.
-It represents the fact the state of `undefined` property is actually defined state object, which can be used to set `undefined` property to a new value.
+It represents the fact the state of `undefined` property is actually a defined state object, which can be used to set `undefined` property to a new value.

-It allows to add new properties to the state using the same method as for updating a property.
+It allows to add new properties to the state using the same method as is used for updating a property.

 #### Avoid the following